Configure AWS Settings

 Enable this option to allow interface mirroring to follow the configuration defined in the file.
 Disable it to mirror traffic from all physical interfaces.

-• When changing the UCT-V conf file option from enabled to disabled, ensure to undeploy the Monitoring Session and delete the Monitoring Domain.
-Once changed, you should create a new Monitoring Domain and configure the Monitoring Session.
+Notes:- When changing the UCT-V conf file option from enabled to disabled, ensure to undeploy the Monitoring Session and delete the Monitoring Domain.
+Once changed, create a new Monitoring Domain and configure the Monitoring Session.

-• When changing the UCT-V conf file option from disabled to enabled, do the following:
+- When changing the UCT-V conf file option from disabled to enabled, perform the following:

 Reboot threshold limit for UCT-V Controller down